DeclanChidlow/vale.rocks/src/pages/syndication.md

 ---
 title: Syndication
-description: An index of all my syndication feeds in various formats, including RSS, JSON Feed, and Atom, that users can subscribe to for easy subscription and updates.
+description: An index of all Declan Chidlow's syndication feeds in various formats, including RSS, JSON Feed, and Atom, that users can subscribe to for easy subscription and updates.
+Also includes social media profiles for those inclined.
+og_description: Index of feeds for following my output.
 ---

 <h1 id="section" data-pagefind-filter="Content Type:Page">Syndication</h1>